 Concerning the impact of the trainings at individual level, there are cases, when in addition to the individuals from the academic institutions, the impact has also been achieved at the level of individuals from non-academic sector, as is the case with the CABUFAL project.
 Besides 21 professors who were trained, legal professionals from the Judicial Council of ME and the Center for Training in Judiciary and State Prosecution Service also participated in trainings during the implementation of this project.
 There were about 30 participants of the mentioned institutions who were attendees of these trainings.
-In the same way, thanks to the project HEPMP, young doctors have considerably benefited from the acquisition of knowledge in pain medicine.
+In the same way, thanks to the project no: 585927-EPP-1-2017-1-RS-EPPKA2-CBHE-JP "Strengthening Capacities for Higher Education of Pain Medicine in Western Balkan Countries" HEPMP, young doctors have benefited considerably from the acquisition of knowledge in pain medicine.
 The knowledge gained will enable them to treat chronic pain issues in a proper way.
 This impact has been achieved by delivering LLL courses, which have been accredited by the Montenegrin Medical Chamber.
 The courses have produced qualified trained staff, by strengthening the capacities of various individual stakeholders who participated in them, such as doctors, dentists, pharmacists, biochemists, nurses and medical students.
 The LLL course held included about 200 participants.
 All the courses were evaluated by the ME Medical Chamber.
-The comments of the participants themselves speak in favor of the high quality organization of the LLL courses.
+The comments of the participants themselves speak in favour of the high quality organization of the LLL courses.

-The development of human capacities in the field of medicine has been particularly achieved through the coordinating project PH-ELIM, at both academic and nonacademic institutions, making them capable to implement modern education in the fields of public health; to share and implement best EU practices from perspective of health management and economics, health informatics and health law; and to conduct evaluation approaches relevant for education and capacity building activities (including both formal and non-formal education).
+The development of human capacities in the field of medicine has been particularly achieved through the coordinating project PH-ELIM, at both academic and non-academic institutions, making them capable to implement modern education in the fields of public health; to share and implement best EU practices from perspective of health management and economics, health informatics and health law; and to conduct evaluation approaches relevant for education and capacity building activities (including both formal and non-formal education).
 The human resources have been developed though workshops and trainings, organized with students and academic staff.
 77 staff members have successfully completed 14 trainings and 6 workshops, while for students 14 workshops were organized, led by EU partners.
 Workshops were organized also for health workers (organized by Institute for Public Health).
 Another benefit of this project for individuals, students and academic staff is that PH-ELIM project provided access to mobilities through new mobility projects signed with EU partners.